Counting reducible, powerful, and relatively irreducible multivariate polynomials over finite fields: Explicit bounds for reducible polynomials

-Up to these polynomial differences (in the exponent), the relative error is exponentially decaying in the input size.
-Furthermore it is exponentially decaying in any of the parameters $r,n$ and $\log_2 q$, when the other two are fixed. \end{remark}
+Up to this polynomial difference (in the exponent), the relative error is exponentially decaying in the bit size of the input, that is, $(\log q)$ times the number of coefficients in the usual dense representation.
+In particular, it is exponentially decaying in any of the parameters $r$, $n$, and $\log_2 q$, when the other two are fixed. \end{remark}

+These bounds fit well into the picture described in Section 2 of \cite{gat08-incl-gat07} for $r=2$.
+The family of functions described there approximates the quotient $\# R_{2,n} / \# P_{2,n}$ (using our notation).
+If we compare them to $\rho_{r,2}(q) / \# \Pone{2,n}$ we find that they differ only by the factor $1-q^{-n-1}$, which tends to $1$ as $n$ and $q$ increase.
+Our bound $3 q^{-n +3}$ on the relative error for $r=2$ and $n \geq 4$ is only slightly larger than the bound $2q^{-n+3}$ in Theorem~2.1(ii) of the paper cited.